formspark/formtrack/README.md

 Marketers use UTM parameters to track the effectiveness of online campaigns across traffic sources and publishing media.
 The parameters identify the campaign that refers traffic to a specific website and can be parsed by analytics tools and used to populate reports.

-Copying these parameters and injecting them into your form submissions manually is tedious and error-prone, we built Formtrack to automate this integration.
+Copying these parameters and injecting them into your form submissions manually is tedious and error-prone, we built Formtrack to automate this process.

 ## Installation & usage